GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ### Install AliCloud CLI and setup authentication
 Make sure you have installed pip (see the section above).

-Run the following command to install aliyuncli(omit the ‘sudo’ on Windows)
+Run the following command to install aliyuncli(omit the sudo on Windows)

 1. Install python development tools: